 Q1: How often should I replace my shower squeegee?

 Replace the blade (or the whole unit if not replaceable) every 6–12 months.
 Signs it is time to replace include: the rubber cracking, the blade edge becoming rounded rather than sharp, or if it leaves streaks even after cleaning the blade.
 Silicone blades generally last longer than rubber ones.
+For heavy daily use in hard water areas, consider replacement every 4-6 months.
+Keep a maintenance log to track performance degradation.

 Q2: Can I use a shower squeegee on tile and mirrors?

 Yes!
 Squeegees are excellent for mirrors (removing steam and splash marks) and smooth tiles.
 However, be careful on textured or natural stone tiles; if the surface is too rough, the blade will skip, leaving water behind and potentially shredding the rubber edge.
+For mirrors, use a clean, dry blade to prevent streaks.
+For natural stone, only use if properly sealed and test in an inconspicuous area first.

 Q3: Why does my squeegee leave streaks?

 Streaks are usually caused by three things: 1) The blade is dirty or oily (clean it with soap).
 2) The blade is nicked or worn (time to replace it).
 3) You are pressing too hard.
 A squeegee works by gliding; excessive pressure flattens the blade edge and reduces effectiveness.
+Additional causes: incorrect angle (optimal is 25-35 degrees), too fast stroke speed, or residue on the glass itself from soaps or shampoos.

 Q4: Is a metal squeegee dangerous for my tiles?